 Two months later, my defiant self-made zeal had withered.
 If someone came to visit me they would find me in one of my favorite outfits, my black-cotton, bell-bottomed, spandex pants which accented my legs to look even skinnier.
 This thinness I was once so proud of, now a weakness.
 My legs couldn't even carry me up a flight of stairs.
 Once strong to play soccer and bike, now useless.
 Even my feet were too skinny.
 Any walk down the thinly carpeted concrete floors of the dorm was miserable.
 The bones of my feet would grind against the hard floor.
 I eventually dreaded my trips to the bathroom.

 I moved to the window to sit on my homemade perch, a green chair with black legs precariously propped on top of dresser drawers.
 From my lookout, I would scan the other dorms and observe students walking among opportunity.
 Walking where I couldn't bring myself to walk.
 I puffed my cigarette softly through the new quiet of my thoughts.
 Should I follow my cigarette butt out the window today?

 Is this what I wanted to become?
 Where had all my strength gone?
 I used to be so strong.
 Now my shoulders slumped, my gaze limp.
 Nights were dreamless, my alarm clock no longer rowdy in the morning.
 I didn't even bother to add money to my dining account.
 Dirty laundry became too sparse to be gathered.
 The only energy in the room was the university-provided fridge containing moldy pizza.

-I flicked my cigarette over the crest of the eighth-story window.
+I flicked my cigarette over the crest of the ninth-story window.
 My eyes dreamily followed the cigarette to the ground.
 Slumping off my perch, I sat on my bed.
 I gathered my journal and wrote in hope I could write myself away from my emptiness.

 senseless words, void of creativity and value